Skip to content

 0.5 / 1

-The company only commits suppliers to ""protect"" natural forest and other ecosystems.
-It is not clear if all natural ecosystems are covered by this commitment.
+The company commits its suppliers to protect natural forests and other ecosystems.
+However, it is unclear if this commitment includes all natural ecosystems.

 This indicator is disabled as the company does not operate rubber plantations.